Bunborn/MassBay-FitnessTrackerMicroProject/tests/README.md

 ## Test Organization

-Tests are organized to mirror the product code structure:
+Tests are organized to mirror the product code structure in `tracker/`:

 ```
 tests/